3dem/emhub/docs/installation/scipion_install.rst

     scipion installb motioncor2

 This command should download binaries and create a folder under SCIPION_FOLDER/EM.
-At the moment of this writing it was ``motioncor2-1.6.4``.
-It should contain a *bin* folder and under it many binaries for several CUDA versions.
+At the moment of this writing, it was ``motioncor2-1.6.4``.
+The folder should contain a *bin* directory with multiple binaries for several CUDA versions.

-Then edit SCIPION_FOLDER/config/scipion.config and set proper values for motioncor related
+Next, edit SCIPION_FOLDER/config/scipion.config and set proper values for motioncor-related variables:
-variables:

 .. code-block:: ini